ahmedkaludi/level-up/README.md

 == Copyright ==

-designblocks WordPress Theme, Copyright 2018 xtheme.net
+levelup WordPress Theme, Copyright 2018 xtheme.net
-designblocks is distributed under the terms of the GNU GPL.
+levelup is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by